ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

+### Release 1.4.2

+ - Fixed dump and load of BigDecimals in :object mode.

 ### Release 1.4.1

  - Windows RubyInstaller and TCS-Ruby now supported thanks to Jarmo Pertman.
 Thanks Jarmo.